NuVasive (NASDAQ:NUVA) Updates FY 2021 Earnings Guidance

-NuVasive (NASDAQ:NUVA) issued an update on its FY 2021 earnings guidance on Monday morning.
+NuVasive (NASDAQ:NUVA) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.250-$2.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.300.
-The company issued revenue guidance of $1.19 billion-$1.21 billion, compared to the consensus revenue estimate of $1.20 billion.NuVasive also updated its FY21 guidance to $2.25-2.35 EPS.
+The company issued revenue guidance of $1.19 billion-$1.21 billion, compared to the consensus revenue estimate of $1.20 billion.NuVasive also updated its Q3 2021 guidance to EPS.

-NuVasive (NASDAQ:NUVA) last announced its quarterly earnings data on Wednesday, July 28th.
-The medical device company reported $0.60 EPS for the quarter, beating the consensus estimate of $0.43 by $0.17.
-The business had revenue of $294.83 million during the quarter, compared to analyst estimates of $286.17 million.
-NuVasive had a return on equity of 12.47% and a net margin of 0.16%.
-As a group, equities analysts predict that NuVasive will post 2.31 EPS for the current fiscal year.
+A number of brokerages have commented on NUVA.
+Needham & Company LLC reissued a buy rating on shares of NuVasive in a research report on Thursday, July 29th.
+Canaccord Genuity reissued a hold rating on shares of NuVasive in a research report on Tuesday, May 25th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat, NuVasive currently has an average rating of Hold and a consensus price target of $67.54.

-In other NuVasive news, CEO James Christopher Barry sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, June 25th.
-The stock was sold at an average price of $70.00, for a total value of $350,000.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.89% of the stock is currently owned by company insiders.
+In other NuVasive news, CEO James Christopher Barry sold 5,000 shares of the firm’s stock in a transaction dated Friday, June 25th.
+The shares were sold at an average price of $70.00, for a total transaction of $350,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 0.89% of the company’s stock.

 NuVasive, Inc engages in the development, manufacture, sale, and provision of procedural solutions for spine surgery.
 It offers a comprehensive portfolio of procedurally integrated spine surgery solutions, including surgical access instruments, spinal implants, fixation systems, biologics, and enabling technologies, as well as systems and services for intraoperative neuromonitoring.